stuart-knock/docs/UserGuide/UserGuide-UI_Connectivity.rst

     TVB is designed to handle connectivity matrices whose values are:

-      - positive real values, meaning that there there is a connection, or
+      - positive real values, meaning that there is a connection, or
       - zero values, meaning the absence of a connection

 .. warning::